How can I complain about my bank to AFCA?

 AFCA will mostly likely try to resolve complaints under this stream via telephone conciliation.

-In Stage 3, AFCA will review the complaint and make a decision.
+If you or the bank reject that preliminary assessment, AFCA will review the complaint and make a decision.
 An AFCA decision is made in writing and will set out:

-The relevant facts available at the time AFCA made the decision
+The relevant facts available at the time AFCA made the decision,

 The relevant issues arising in the complaint and what AFCA thinks of those issues, and